shahriarsss/facial-recognition-authentication/readme.txt

 4. After completing the registration, you can log out from the WordPress dashboard.
 Now, use the plugin to authenticate your identity through facial recognition.
 If the authentication is successful, you will be redirected to the WordPress login page.

 == Frequently Asked Questions ==

-= How can I test the plugin before installing it on my site? = We offer a demo site where you can test the plugin before installing it on your WordPress site.
-Email us at [support@newwaypmsco.com] to request access** – we’ll send you the demo site link, along with a username and password to log in and test the plugin.

 = What happens if the facial recognition fails? =
 In the rare event that facial recognition fails, users can retry or contact support for assistance.